 Occupational health services and VAT

 The treatment of occupational health and VAT has changed over the years, which often causes confusion.
-A huge number of occupational health providers are still charging VAT as standard on occupational health services, which often leads to confusion amongst clients.

 Many occupational health businesses historically viewed that services were standard rated, with 20% VAT charged, as the primary service provision is information and advice to employers.